CoqueiroS/CADIn/README.md

 	-g  Graphics generate with R: yes (1) or not (0) (default -g 1) (require '-u 1').
 ------------------------------------
 ```
+**Mapping Quality**
+The flag `-q` is used to filter reads for quality.
+CADIn doesn't filter in standard mode, this is to reduce process time in cases when the BAM files had been filtered yet.
+Then, if the BAM file not filtered it can be used.
+**Annotated regions**
+GFF file has different informations about annotation.
+Although this informations were importants only one can be used for analyses.
+We recommend those region the best covers the chromosome/genome.
+Due this was used `-f gene` like standard.
+**Temporary directory**
+CADIn will be to create a directory in the same path where it's installed.
+However, you can find problems with permission or low space to save the temporary files.
+So, thougth of the flag `-s` the directory can be alterated.

 ## Citation
 *Citation: Coqueiro-dos-Santos, A. Xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.*
 ## Licence